madetech/handbook/roles/head_of_service_line.md

 We mainly work remotely but you may need to visit clients or go to the office occasionally.
 We have offices in London, Bristol, Manchester, and Swansea.

-The salary for this role is location dependant:

-- UK: £100,000 - £135,000
-- London & South East: £105,000 - £141,750
+We practice salary transparency when it comes to advertising roles at Made Tech.
+Every role we publish will include the salary range in the job ad, please do refer to that.

+For any internal candidates, we are currently reviewing and refreshing our pay bands and will be sharing those internally first.
+They will then be placed back here again by the end of July 2025.

 ## Applying

-When we’re hiring for a Head of Capability Practice role, you can see details and apply at www.madetech.com/careers.
+When we’re hiring for a Head of Service Line role, you can see details and apply at www.madetech.com/careers.
 If you have any questions about the role please email us at [careers@madetech.com](mailto:careers@madetech.com).
 We’re happy to help!